female student working on laptop outside at table

 How to Start Work

 In order to start work, a student must complete new hire paperwork and turn it into the Office of Human Resources.
 This will include showing original, unexpired documents that establish both identity and employment authorization.
 Scanned or photocopied documents will not be acceptable.
-The list of acceptable documents can be found here.
+View the list of acceptable documents.
 No appointment is necessary to turn in new hire paperwork at the reception desk in Human Resources.

 Contact Us